-Tapas-style dishes, local produce and opening seven nights a week is a winning combination for this Blue Mountains restaurant.
+Tapas-style dishes, local produce and seven-days-a-week service is a winning combination for this Blue Mountains restaurant.

 When guests staying at my Blue Mountains accommodation want to go out for dinner on a Monday or Tuesday night, there’s one place I always recommend.